jimhendy/PandemicGame/README.md

 classes = Capital camel case

 TODO:
-* Share knowledge
+* Share knowledge (some way working.
+Can't initiate trade if don't own the card.
+Trade does not complete.)
 * Special role actions
 * Event cards
-* disable buttons on game over
+* log file
 * show other players the deal animations

 Initial deal should only be seen by player.
 All other draws should be shown to everyone.
 Other players cards should come/go to from different location.